You are here: / / / / Medical Information

 University of Maryland Medical System’s Nurse Call Line, established by UMMS, is a free phone service available 24 hours a day/7 days a week to answer questions from the community about Coronavirus (COVID-19).
 Call 1.888.713.0711.

-Need assistance with applying for Medicare?
+Medicare: Need help understanding or navigating Medicare?
 Howard County’s SHIP can help.
-SHIP helps people with Medicare of any age (or their families/caregivers) understand and navigate Medicare.
-Whether you are new to Medicare or have had it for some time, contact SHIP for questions or concerns about these or other topics:
+Whether you are new to Medicare or have had it for some time, or researching for a family member or friend, contact SHIP about these or other topics:

 Chase Brexton provides healthcare and other assistance.
 Care can be provided to those without insurance on a sliding fee scale.
 For more information, call 410.837.2050 or visit https://www.chasebrexton.org/locations/columbia